 Learning to use recording equipment properly can be a bit of a technical hurdle for people who are unfamiliar with computers or basic day to day technology.
 Some people take to recording like a duck to water, but if you are the type of person who is so averse to technology that you can’t use a digital camera or program your alarm clock to go off at the right time, then coming to grips with recording technology may cause you some frustration.

 In order to record yourself you will need a quiet place to record.
 For some people, especially those living in built up areas, this can be difficult to achieve at home.
 You won’t need a soundproofed studio quality room, but you will need access to a room that is reasonably quiet for at least part of the day.

-The beauty of approach is that you will probably have a lot of fun together, whilst still achieving a high quality result.
+The beauty of this approach is that you will probably have a lot of fun together, whilst still achieving a high-quality result.
 You’re bound to pay a lot less to use your friend’s recording equipment than you would pay to use a professional studio too.
-If your friend is someone you are close to then you can probably bribe them with hugs and / or cake.
-(That always works on me).
+If your friend is someone you are close to, then you can probably bribe them with hugs and / or cake.
+(That always works on me.)